dimsemenov/PhotoSwipe/README.md

 Features
 --------

-- Optimised for mobile devices running a webkit browser.
+- Optimised for mobile devices running a WebKit browser.

 - Runs on modern desktop browsers, including Internet Explorer 8 and above.